The 25 Best Restaurants In Miami

 Since Miami always marches to the beat of its own tiki tiki music, it’s fitting that the city's best Indian restaurant is also uniquely Miami.
 And Ghee is serving food that could only exist in the 305.
 Take, for instance, the bhel puri chaat, a seamless mashup of bhel puri and ceviche.
 The turmeric marinated fish uses a local catch, the bhatura has avocado in its dough, and so many of Ghee's best dishes source ingredients from Ghee's own farm in Homestead.
 This is Indian food done Miami style—and done in a way that makes a delicious argument that bhel puris, bhaturas, and vindaloo are just as Miami as pastelitos, Cuban coffee, and arriving very late to a party.

 Miamians know that Nicaraguan food is as much a part of the city’s identity as croquetas, coladas, and relentlessly catchy injury attorney jingles.
-But if your only experience of Nicaraguan food is a 24-hour fritanga, you really need to go to Madroño.
-Located in Sweetwater, the heart of the Nica expat community, this restaurant is so chic that you’ll think it was plucked from the Design District and dropped into a strip mall next to a Sedano’s.
-Madroño’s menu features a lot of Nicaraguan classics done better than anywhere else in Miami, and you can sense the attention to every detail in every dish.
+But if your only experience of Nicaraguan food is a 24-hour fritanga, you really need to go to Madroño, which is located in Sweetwater, the heart of the Nica expat community.
+Madroño’s menu features a lot of Nicaraguan classics done better than anywhere else in town, and you can sense the attention to every detail in every dish.
 The tajadas are crunchy and never greasy, you can taste each individual grain of rice in the gallo pinto, and every element of their nacatamal is flawless.
 While we still love our fritangas, it’s hard not to think about Madroño’s meltingly tender carne asada whenever we’re lining up for a styrofoam box from a steam counter.

 Sanguich De Miami